GermyCode/companion-module-fm-emotimo/fm-emotimo-st4/companion/HELP.md

 ![eMotimo Logo](logo.png)

+# Important!
+For labels to line up, Put the slide motor in M3, and the zoom motor in M4.
+If you use a focus motor instead, M4 should work for that instead of zoom.
+I Have not tested with it on focus, use at your own risk!

 ## Functions
 **Smart means it applies to the selected attribute**
 * Run time // How fast the preset runs